The Ultimate Guide to Generative Engine Optimization (GEO)

 Fast pages are nice; scannable pages are non-negotiable.
 Use stable URLs for evergreen resources and consolidate duplicates with canonicals.
 Show honest last updated dates and keep a simple change log.

 Track share of answer, citation rate, engine coverage, and the actions users take after they see you in a summary.
 Run monthly prompt checks with a fixed script, note who gets cited and why, then fix the gaps.
-Imprint it on your mind that even small structural improvements compound.
+Even small structural improvements compound.

 Chasing keywords instead of questions